 The following is an explanation of the scope of each topic now on the current agenda of the Commission.
-Topics that will be disposed of by a recommendation to the 1961 legislative session are not included.
 If the topic is one assigned to the Commission upon request of the Commission, the explanation is taken (with a few exceptions) from the annual report of the Commission where the particular topic was described.